-Bonnie Weir is a senior lecturer and assistant dean for undergraduate education at the Jackson School of Global Affairs.
-She is the founding co-director of the Program on Peace and Development at Yale University.
+Bonnie Weir is a senior lecturer and assistant dean of undergraduate education at the Jackson School of Global Affairs.
+She is the founder and co-director of the the Peacebuilding Initiative at the Jackson School.
+She also serves as the co-director of the certificate program in Human Rights at Yale.

 Weir’s research focuses on political violence and post-conflict politics with a focus on Northern Ireland.
 Her current projects investigate whether and how sectarianism affects political behavior and the consequences of minority rights provisions.
-Weir teaches courses on civil conflict, terrorism, and The Troubles and post-conflict politics in Northern Ireland.
+She teaches courses on political violence and the “Troubles” and post-conflict politics in Northern Ireland.

 She received a B.A. from the College of the Holy Cross and a Ph.D. in political science from the University of Chicago.